- Easily manage teams of 5,000+ with one account

 The number of cyberattacks is rapidly growing, and many organizations are losing vital information.
 And no one is immune to digital threats, from small to huge conglomerates.
 That is why having a business VPN is imperative.
 It will protect your company’s database and cloud environment with total ease.

 A virtual private network, normally abbreviated as VPN, is explicitly designed to provide privacy and security when connecting to the internet.
 For enterprises, it provides end-to-end encryption.
 The business VPN offers end-to-end encryption for the company devices’ internet connection.

 The employees’ information is protected from hackers, competitors, fake WiFi, and the government.
 A reliable business VPN will carry data in a private, secure tunnel across the chaotic public internet.

-Without the VPN, the data you send or receive is out in the open without any protection.
+Without the Virtual Private Network, the data you send or receive is out in the open without any protection.
 This makes it easy for hackers to follow the trail of information and reach the IP address.
 Hackers will, therefore, compromise your devices or servers to launch cyberattacks.
 A leak or breach of your enterprise data could cost the company millions.

 The best Virtual Private Network for enterprise secures your internet communications and ensures malware or hackers cannot read your information.

 Is There A Difference Between Business VPNs And Personal VPNs?

 Definitely, yes.
 Both personal and business VPNs have their functions.
 Business VPN service is used by firms or corporations, while individuals use personal VPN service.
-Therefore, ensure you choose a VPN that suits your needs.
+Therefore, ensure you choose a Virtual Private Network that suits your needs.

 You’ll notice there are several differences between these two VPNs, including;

 Business service is programmed for multiple users while the personal Virtual Private Network is for one user.
 Normally, the VPN for enterprise comes with a global account to be used by several users- employees.
-The company that uses a VPN assigns each employee a password and username for a private network connection.
+The company that uses a Virtual Private Network assigns each employee a password and username for a private network connection.

 This enables workers to access and connect to servers at their own time.
 The account manager is the sole person who has complete control of the account.